 Alone time is something I rarely desire.
 I am a people person.
 I always say the more the merrier and you will usually find me with my family or friends.
 I don’t like to be alone.

 But for the first time in my life, I went to an island out of the country, alone for 24 hours.
 I was nervous.
 I was excited.
 I was apprehensive.
 I almost didn’t go.
+My friends do this all the time, I thought to myself.
+Why shouldn’t I be able to do it too?
+Granted, they do use cannabis sativa to help ease any travel anxiety and loneliness they may feel, which I hear works wonders, but I couldn’t shake the feeling of being separated from my family.
 I think sometimes as moms, we are so used to having our children around and we are so protective of them that we can feel fearful leaving them.
 I have left them many times for business trips with my business partner and I have left them for a week to travel with my husband.
 Yet, I never left them to be alone.
 The thought of being alone scared me more than actually leaving them.

 I knew that I was also going to meet up with my husband the following day after being alone, so that added some comfort, and we were going to be together even if it was only for 24 hours too.